 On 16 September 2013 three patches of this species were observed in the marsh for the first time since the breach of the barrier dune in 2007.
 Each patch contained between 10 and 20 stems over areas less than 1.0 x 1.0 m.
 All stems were in fruit.
-In 2014, four patches containing 9, 25, 46, and 100 fruiting stems were observed.
+In 2014, four patches containing nine, 25, 46, and 100 fruiting stems were observed.
 In 2015, one large patch approximately 8 x 8 m and containing approximately 250 fruiting plants was observed along the western shore of the marsh.
 In 2016, four populations were found.
 Three occurred in the northwestern corner of the marsh and one on the southwestern shore.
 These populations contained 100, 3000, 50, and 300 plants.
 All populations were in flower and fruit.
 Fuirena pumila grows slightly higher on the marsh shoreline than does Ammannia latifolia, Sesuvium maritimum, or Limnobium spongia and thus may be less affected by competition from Ludwigia repens.
 In 2017, nine populations of Fuirena pumila were mapped that contained a total of 11,865 plants in flower and fruit.
-In 2018, only four populations of F. pumila were found (points 4, 8, 14, and 16 on Map 1) that contained only 71 fruiting stems.
-The much smaller population size in 2018 is due to higher water levels submerging shoreline habitat in the ponds of Cove Point Marsh.
+In 2018, only four populations of F. pumila were found that contained 71 fruiting stems.
+In 2019, only one site with 35 flowering plants (brown color on Map 1) was located.
+Spotting this plant in 2019 was difficult due to low water levels and the distance the kayaks had to stay from shore.
+The one population that was found was located by walking along the shoreline.